Superstructure (condensed matter)

 In solid state physics, a superstructure is some additional structure that is superimposed on a higher symmetry crystalline structure.

+In crystallography and group theory, a superstructure refers to a crystal structure that can be derived from another basic crystal structure under certain conditions.
+The concept of a superstructure is related to but not the same as the concept of a superlattice.
+However, a superlattice is a distinct concept.
+A superlattice is derived from the addition of nodes to a lattice resulting in a crystal structure with extended periodicity and a larger unit cell relative to the original lattice.
+The two terms are often incorrectly used interchangeably.

 A typical and important example is ferromagnetic ordering.

 In a wider sense, the term "superstructure" is applied to polymers and proteins to describe ordering on a length scale larger than that of monomeric segments.

 In crystals

 In a crystal, a superstructure manifests itself through additional reflections in diffraction patterns, e.g., in low energy electron diffraction (LEED) or X-ray diffraction experiments.
 Often a set of weak diffraction spots appears between the stronger spots belonging to what is referred to as the substructure.
 In some cases a phase transition occurs, e.g., at higher temperatures, where the superstructure disappears and the material reverts to the simpler substructure.
 Not all compounds exhibit a superstructure.

 The superspots in diffraction patterns represent a modulation of the substructure that causes the inherent translation symmetry of the (substructure) lattice to be violated slightly or the size of the repeat motif of the structure to be increased.
 One could speak of symmetry breaking of the translation symmetry of the lattice, although rotational symmetry may be lost simultaneously.